thestackcollective/curriculum-site/module0/prework/computer-setup.md

 ### Install Slack

-Slack is our main communication tool at Turing. **You will receive an invitation to join the Turing Workspace 2 weeks before your Mod 0 start date**.
+Slack is our main communication tool at TheStackCollective. **You will receive an invitation to join the TheStackCollective Workspace 2 weeks before your Mod 0 start date**.
 If you are not familiar with it, it may seem overwhelming at first.
 There are a lot of tips and tricks you'll pick up along the way.

 **Action Steps:**
 - [Download and install the Slack desktop application](https://slack.com/downloads/mac)